balanced/balanced.github.com/_posts/2013-10-11-benefits-open-company-balanced.md

 Being an open company involves more than just open sourcing code for Balanced (of course we do [tons of that](https://github.com/balanced) too).
 It involves respecting our community by answering tough questions in public and justifying changes in our product roadmap.
 The same community that makes Balanced better with their contributions and time deserves straight answers.
 Openness works both ways.

 ### The Curious Case of Remear
 Yesterday, one of our engineers, Ben aka [Remear](https://twitter.com/remear), shared his story about finding Balanced for a 'free-time' project, contributing to our community by manning the IRC room and building mobile SDKs, and eventually ending up as Balanced's only remote employee.
 I think it's a really a special story that only could have happened for Balanced as an open company.
-Read Ben's story here: [I asked for a t-shirt, I got a job](http://remear.unfiniti.com/i-asked-for-a-t-shirt-i-got-a-job/).
+Read Ben's story here: [I asked for a t-shirt, I got a job](http://remear.unfiniti.com/i-asked-for-a-t-shirt-i-got-a-job/) and we're thrilled it did.

-[1] Seriously, we spend ridiculous amounts of time thinking about [what makes marketplaces successful](http://www.collaborativeconsumption.com/2013/10/08/online-marketplaces-are-hard/) beyond just payments.
+`[1]` Seriously, we spend ridiculous amounts of time thinking about [what makes marketplaces successful](http://www.collaborativeconsumption.com/2013/10/08/online-marketplaces-are-hard/) beyond just payments.

 ---

-To learn more about Balanced's 'Open Company' philosophy, follow [this link](https://www.balancedpayments.com/open).
+Learn more about Balanced's ['Open Company' philosophy](https://www.balancedpayments.com/open).

 Interested in working at Balanced?
 [Build a Hangman app, get a job at Balanced](https://gist.github.com/mjallday/6891926).